What are Lisps: Causes, Types, and Treatment

 • Auditory Discrimination: Training to hear the difference between the lisp and correct sound production.

-Techniques for Treating Lisp
+Techniques for Treating Lisps

 In addition to professional therapy, individuals can practice several techniques to treat a lisp.
 These techniques are often prescribed by therapists but can be practiced at home for reinforcement: